ryanburgess/SASS-Useful-Mixins/README.md

 Run ```useful-mixins``` in a directory where you'd like to use the Sass Useful Mixins.

 ## Release History
+* 0.1.9: generate the mixins directory
-* 0.1.8: fixe output in generator script
+* 0.1.8: fix output in generator script
 * 0.1.7: fixes with generator script
 * 0.1.6: add dependencies
 * 0.1.5: added generator script